benilovj/react-rails/README.md

 ```
 $ rails s
 ```
-output: greeting: Hello from react-rails", inspect webpage in your browser too see change in tag props.
+output: greeting: Hello from react-rails", inspect webpage in your browser to see change in tag props.

 ### Component name